kpuputti/unkept/README.md

     deferred.reject(new Error('could not resolve'));

-which triggers the error handler on the `promise` object and 'rejected: could not resolve' is logget to the console.
+which triggers the error handler on the `promise` object and 'rejected: could not resolve' is logged to the console.

+## Chaining, `all` etc.

+TODO

 ## Example